The effect of divorce when your Police Pension is in payment

 A pension sharing order means the CEV of your pension fund is debited and a pension is set up within the police pension scheme for your former spouse.
 Your former spouse will not be able to transfer their part of the pension out of the scheme, nor will they be able to contribute to it.
-Your pension will pay out to your former spouse upon their 60th birthday, regardless of the fact that you have already retired.
+Your pension will pay out to your former spouse upon their 60th birthday, regardless of the fact that you've already retired.

 As your pension will be in payment, the effect on your pension income of a share being implemented will be immediate.
 This means that even though your former spouse may not be in receipt of their pension (because they are yet to turn 60) your pension income will reduce immediately.